Contested cases; waivers; interventions, amendments to chs 3, 4

 Purpose and Summary

-The proposed amendments are a result of the Division's review of rules.
-The amendments update Chapter 3 by removing unnecessary language, removing duplicative definitions, clarifying procedures, reflecting current practices, allowing for electronic processes, and more closely aligning some procedures to other agencies and the Iowa Rules of Civil Procedure.
+These amendments are a result of the Division's review of rules.
+These amendments update Chapter 3 by removing unnecessary language, removing duplicative definitions, clarifying procedures, reflecting current practices, allowing for electronic processes, and more closely aligning some procedures to other agencies and the Iowa Rules of Civil Procedure.

-Rule 191—3.11(17A), regarding pleadings for intervention, is proposed to be rescinded and reserved, and a new rule regarding pleadings for intervention in declaratory actions is proposed to be adopted.
+Rule 191—3.11(17A), regarding pleadings for intervention, is rescinded and reserved, and a new rule regarding pleadings for intervention in declaratory actions is adopted.

 This rule making has no fiscal impact to the State of Iowa.